rosen-bridge/operation/docs/watcher/deploy-docker.md

 Since Bitcoin-Runes is not a separate chain from Bitcoin and is simply a standard on the Bitcoin network, running a Bitcoin-Runes bridge requires configuring both Bitcoin and Bitcoin-Runes.

-As with other Bitcoin watchers, configure the Bitcoin network connection according to the instructions in [its section](#bitcoin-config-just-for-bitcoin-watchers).
+As with other Bitcoin watchers, configure the Bitcoin network connection according to the instructions in [this section](#bitcoin-config-just-for-bitcoin-watchers).

 In addition to the Bitcoin configuration, you must provide data sources for Runes.
 Add these configurations under the `bitcoinRunes` section.
 You can use either `ordiscan` or `unisat` as the data source: